asiasharif/asiasharif/README.md

-### Hi there, I'm Asia, I transitioned into tech from a non-technical background January 2021. 👋
+### Hi there, I'm Asia!
+I transitioned into tech from a non-technical background January 2021. 👋